CALORIES IN SUSHI: THE FACTS

 If you just can’t palate your sushi without at least a little rice, here are two options that allow you to keep your rice consumption under control.

-Nigiri – These are small balls of rice with fish on top.
+Nigiri – This is a piece of fish laying on top of a ball of rice.
 Each piece has about 60 calories.
 However, if you can’t feel full on about 6 pieces or less, you may be in for more calories than you planned.
 To cut back on the rice somewhat, you can choose to eat only about half of the rice in each piece of nigiri.

-Sashimi – This is raw fish without any rice, often served on a bed of carrot, cucumber, seaweed or daikon radish, all of which are very low calorie and will help you fill up.
-Per ounce, sashimi ranges from about 25 calories (for white fishes, sea bass, etc.) to around 60 calories (for mackeral, tuna, eel and fattier fishes).
-To give your fish some flavor, dip it in reduced sodium soy sauce and wasabi (spicy paste).
+Sashimi – This is raw fish without any rice or carbohydrates, often served on a bed of vegetable like peeled carrot, cucumber, seaweed or daikon radish, all of which are very low calorie and will help you fill up.
+Per ounce, sashimi calories range from about 25 calories (for white fishes, sea bass, etc.) to around 60 calories (for mackerel, tuna, eel and fattier fish like salmon).
+To give your raw fish some flavor, dip it in reduced sodium soy sauce and wasabi (spicy paste).

 Miso Soup – This is a small bowl of soup made of tofu, green onion and seaweed.
-At only 70 to 80 calories, it’s a great accompaniment to your sashimi as it will help fill you up!
+At only 70 to 80 calories, it’s a nutritious choice to accompany your sashimi and it will help fill you up!

-Seaweed Salad – Another great accompaniment to your sashimi order, this is a tasty and nutritious salad at only 130 calories per cup.
+Seaweed Salad – Another great accompaniment to your sashimi order and one of the healthiest options at the sushi joint, this is a tasty and nutritious salad with fresh vegetables at only 130 calories per cup.

 With a little careful planning and advanced knowledge your trip to the sushi restaurant can be a great time to get those healthy omega-3s into the diet.
-On our Athlean-XX for Women Nutrition Plan, fish and lean protein are integral parts of our balanced diet.
+In our X-Factor Meal Plans that accompany all of our ATHLEAN-X programs, fish and lean protein are integral parts of our balanced diet.
 We recommend you eat 5 – 6 times per day and include lean protein at every meal.
-This will not only help you speed up your metabolism to burn fat faster, but will also give your muscles the energy they need to work their hardest during our challenging 30 minute workouts.
-If you want an exercise and nutrition plan that will help you see incredible changes in just 90 days without needing to restrict calories or spend long hours at the gym, we invite you to join us and give Athlean-XX for Women a try!
+This will not only help you speed up your metabolism to burn fat faster, but will also give your muscles the energy they need to work their hardest during your workouts.